Soccer world mourns as Argentina great Maradona dies aged 60

 Years of drug use, overeating and alcoholism truncated his stellar career and altered his appearance from a lithe athlete who could slalom effortlessly through teams to a bloated addict who nearly died of cocaine-induced heart failure in 2000.

-But on the pitch he was, said Portugal’s Cristiano Ronaldo, an “unparalleled magician.”
+But at his peak he was, said Portugal’s Cristiano Ronaldo, an “unparalleled magician.”

 “Today I say goodbye to a friend and the world says goodbye to an eternal genius,” he said.